 Few things to know about rotator cuffs pain / Injury:

-1- Tight rotator cuff could refer pain to shoulder ac joint (Acromioclavicular Joint) it’s common muscle with trigger points (nothing to be a worry).
+1- Tight rotator cuff could refer pain to shoulder ac joint (Acromioclavicular Joint) it’s a common muscle with trigger points (nothing to be a worry about).

 2- If you are working in an office and using your laptop or your phone daily you could develop a rounded shoulder which could lead you to the weak and tight rotator cuff and that would maximize the chance of having Trigger Points.

 3- In addition, if you are working out in the gym it’s a great way to strengthen your rotator cuff muscles.
-Meanwhile, I have many clients who focus on the upper body especially anterior chain (chest, shoulders, and arms ) and they could end up with rounded shoulders and forward head.
+Meanwhile, I have many clients who focus on the upper body especially the anterior chain (chest, shoulders, and arms ) and they could end up with rounded shoulders and a forward head.

-As I always suggest my patient that our body works like a chain, and if you having rounded shoulders you would have a higher chance of developing forward head.
+As I always suggest to my patient that our body works like a chain, and if you having rounded shoulders you would have a higher chance of developing a forward head.
 In this case, your chances of rotator cuff injury will be increased.

 Research has shown, with rounded shoulders our head of Humerus shift anteriorly superiorly (move forward and upward) which if you know shoulder anatomy the tendon of the long head of biceps and Supraspinatus pass through the head of Humerus into the shoulder’s capsule and if Humerus shift anteriorly and superiorly this structure could get pinched.

 Treatment and Management